Dr Andrea Rossouw

 Andrea is a qualified and registered clinical psychologist.
 She has been practicing for more than two decades.
 She attained her Masters degree in Clinical Psychology (with distinction) in South-Africa and continued (while working full-time in private practice) to complete her PhD in Psychology.
 Andrea has extensive experience working in mental health and community settings as well as private practice, both in South-Africa and in Australia.

-Since her migration to Australia in 1999 she has also provided services for the Department of Community Services in NSW, the St John of God Private Health Service and the Cerebral Palsy Alliance in Sydney.
-For the past five years she worked part-time for the Department of Communities in Queensland and also jointly set up the Mediros company.
-Andrea is a PBA approved Supervisor and was providing supervision for provisionally registered psychologists until 2015.
-More recently Andrea has decided to dedicate her energy fulltime in Mediros Pty Ltd where she runs the general operations of the company.
+Since her migration to Australia in 1999 she has provided services for the Department of Community Services in NSW, the St John of God Private Health Service in Richmond and the Cerebral Palsy Alliance in Sydney.
+In 2011 Andrea started to work part-time for the Department of Communities in Queensland and jointly set up Mediros.
+During this time, she was also a PBA approved Supervisor and providing supervision for provisionally registered psychologists.
+Between 2015 and 2018 Andrea dedicated her energy fulltime in Mediros.

 Pieter Rossouw Jr